federicogarzarelli/portfolio-allocation/README.md

 # Todo List
 - [ ] Scan galaxy of assets that are uncorrelated by buckets and save them
 - [ ] Create a script to create and execute orders on IBKR (paper trading and live)
 - [ ] Integrate asset rotation strategy with risk parity (comparison with RP)
 - [ ] think about alarms if something is going wrong (e.g. Telegram)
-- [ ] Report: add max time in drawdown, VaR.
-Check money drawdown that is probably wrong
+- [ ] Check money drawdown in report that is probably wrong
+- [X] ~~Report: add max time in drawdown, VaR.~~ Added Pyfolio report.
+Added multistrategy report.
 - [X] Create simple vanilla risk parity strategy
 - [X] Add the function to automatically calculate the different weights
 - [X] Make the format of the data csv files homogeneous among the different sources